 Rather than explain what each and every sugar is, I’ll call out a few popular ones.
 Glucose is a 6-carbon ring that is the final common breakdown produce of most carbohydrates.
 Fructose is a 5-carbon ring (with another carbon hanging off) that is actually much sweeter than glucose, found naturally in fruit, but unique in that only the liver can metabolize it.
 Sucrose (i.e., table sugar) is a disaccharide formed by a 50/50 mix of glucose and fructose.
 High fructose corn syrup (HFCS) is essentially the same as sucrose, except instead of being a 50/50 of fructose and glucose, it’s 55/45).
 Lactose, found primarily in milk, is a disaccharide formed from glucose and another monosaccharide called galactose.

 Triglyceride (abbreviated TG or TAG, for triacylglyceride) – is the storage form of fatty acids.
 Triglycerides are made of up three fatty acids linked to 3-carbon molecule called glycerol that acts as a sort of backbone.
 While triglycerides are stored in fat cells (called adipose cells or adipocytes), they also circulate in the bloodstream, and are easy to measure.
 Obviously elevated levels of stored triglycerides are harmful (i.e., excess fat stored in fat cells), but so, too, are elevated levels of circulating (i.e., in blood) triglycerides.
 In particular, when circulating triglycerides are made up of saturated fatty acids, there is evidence of harm.
-Contrary to what people, eating saturated fat does not increase saturated fatty acid content in triglycerides.
+Contrary to what people think, eating saturated fat does not increase saturated fatty acid content in triglycerides.
 In fact, reduction in carbohydrate intake, coupled with increased saturated fat intake, actually lowers both circulating triglycerides and the amount of saturated fatty acid within triglycerides.
 Unfortunately, most doctors don’t realize this and they tell patients with elevated triglycerides to reduce fat intake.
 Ironically, this is the wrong treatment.